david-shao/codepath-app4/README.md

 ## Notes

 Debugging why my EndlessRecyclerViewScrollListener's onLoadMore() wasn't being hit after a refresh was very challenging.
+Also figuring out how to add a progress bar footer to recycler view with endless scrolling was quite tricky.

 ## Open-source libraries used